Gliptal/TPW-Settings/README.md

 This small program provides an easy-to-use and efficient graphical interface to configure the TPW MODS package, that has proven essential for a thorough enjoyement of [ArmA III](http://www.arma3.com/).

-It is coded in Java so the JVM is required (although 95% of PCs and Laptops will already have it installed by default), and simply acts as a graphical version of `TPW_MODS.hpp` that [tpw](http://forums.bistudio.com/member.php?62814-tpw) himself has already set up to configure his mod package.
+It is coded in Java so the JVM is required (although most PCs and Laptops will already have it installed by default), and simply acts as a graphical version of `TPW_MODS.hpp` that [tpw](http://forums.bistudio.com/member.php?62814-tpw) himself has already set up to configure his mod package.

 Changelog
 ======

+[1.4.0]

+- corrected CIVS display bug
+- implemented HUD sections

 [1.3.0] | UPDATE YOUR PRESETS